juretta/stash-log-parser/README.md

 [https://bitbucket.org/ssaasen/stash-log-parser/downloads](https://bitbucket.org/ssaasen/stash-log-parser/downloads)

-The `logparser` binary supports multiple commands and currently expects a single logfile as an argument.
+The `logparser` binary supports multiple commands and accepts one or more logfiles as arguments (either in uncompressed or compressed (bzip2) form).

 E.g.

-    $> logparser gitOperations FILEPATH
+    $> logparser gitOperations ./path/to/atlassian-stash-access-2012-09-12*.log

-Note: To combine multiple log files into a single file use:

-    $> cat atlassian-stash-access-2012-0*.log > aggregated-log-file

 Executing `logparser` will show the help with a list of supported commands.